GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 ``NICI``, ``GMOS`` and ``GMOS_IMAGE`` are "typological types" located in the ``astrodata_Gemini/status/...`` subdirectory directory.

-Since we don't know anything about the instrument or mode of this custom package is being developed in, we will add some example types in processing in addition to the types provided as examples in the Sample package that will demonstrate the point for any dataset.
+Since we don't know anything about the instrument or mode that this custom package is being developed for, we will add some example types in processing in addition to the types provided as examples in the Sample package that will demonstrate the point for any dataset.
 For more complicated examples of type requirements, we'll use astrodata_Gemini examples.